howardwu/awesome-aleo/README.md

 - [Onchain VRF](https://github.com/onchain-vrf/aleo-onchain-vrf) - An on-chain Verifiable Random Function (VRF) for on-chain, turn-based games.
 - [Memorygame](https://github.com/microbecode/zk-memorygame) - A card guessing game on Aleo.
 - [Heads or Tails](https://github.com/DyxaDevelop/headsortails.aleo) - A heads-or-tails game on Aleo.
+- [The Solo Gambit](https://github.com/mikebenfield/pawnstorm) - Chess with bombs: capture a piece and trigger a secret explosion zone that reshapes the board.
+- [RetroBeatz](https://github.com/wei-provable/midi-player) - A lightning quiz of retro game tunes—guess the soundtrack from a few bars of 8-bit or 16-bit nostalgia.
+- [Knightfall](https://github.com/dgrkotsonis/knightfall-aleo ) - Fog-of-war chess on Aleo

 ### Governance